BitByLogics/APIByLogic/README.md

 # JustAPI

-JustAPI is a set of APIs developed by me that I find useful.
+JustAPI is a set of APIs developed by myself that I find useful.

 ## Noteworthy Features